Muhamed4/Low-Level-Design/Parking Lot/README.md

 1. The parking lot should have multiple floors.

-2. The parking lot should have multiple entry and exit points.
+2. The parking lot should have multiple entry and exit points and support concurrent access.

 3. Customers can collect a parking ticket from the entry points and can pay the parking fee at the exit points on their way out.